garethjones294/MS-4004/Instructions/Labs/Mod01-3-summarize-chat-channel-threads.md

+---
+lab:
+    title: 'Summarize chat and channel threads using Microsoft 365 Copilot in Teams'
+    module: 'Module 1 - Summarize chat and channel threads using Microsoft 365 Copilot in Teams'
+---

 # Summarize chat and channel threads using Microsoft 365 Copilot in Teams
 ---
 Possessing proficiency in Copilot for Teams is a pivotal skill for executives seeking to streamline collaboration and drive actionable outcomes in their teams.
 In the fast-paced world of communication, sifting through chat and channel threads to distill key action items is a time-consuming task.
 Copilot for Teams revolutionizes this process by intelligently analyzing conversations and generating a concise list of action items.